Nepiki/Guides/Soul-Blazer-(SNES).md

 [Legacy of Monmo (3)](https://retroachievements.org/achievement/31340) _Help two wandering spririts remember love and get the Shield Bracelet._
 </pre></big>

+After rescueing a mole from the Light Shrine who will be standing outside near the north-eastern treehouse, lead her to one of the holes south-west from there.
+When she's standing on it, talk to her and then go down for a treasure chest.
+Then, enter another hole and talk to the mole blocking your path with the ribbon you just got, then get past him and talk to the other mole for the Shield Bracelet.
+These two specific moles were rescued during the earlier two shrines.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/214156.png">